Salem numbers and commensurability classes of arithmetic hyperbolic manifolds: Preliminaries

 Any lattice $\Gamma<\Isom(\H^n)$ commensurable with some $\SO(q)_{\Ok}$ for an admissible $q$ defined over a totally real number field $k$ is called \emph{arithmetic of simplest type}.
 The quotient orbifold $\H^n/\Gamma$ is also called arithmetic of simplest type.

-An arithmetic lattice of simplest type $\Gamma$ is called \emph{classical} if it is contained in $\SO(q)_k$ for an admissible $q$ defined over a totally real number field $k$.
-It turns out that when $n$ is even, every arithmetic lattice in $\Isom(\H^n)$ is classical, and necessarily of simplest type (see e.g. \cite[Lemma 4.2]{EmeryRatcliffeTschantz}).
-When $n$ is odd, there exist arithmetic lattices that are not of simplest type; however, if $\Gamma$ is arithmetic of simplest type, then $\Gamma^{(2)}$, the subgroup generated by the squares of the elements in $\Gamma$, is classical (see \cite[Lemma 4.5]{EmeryRatcliffeTschantz}).
+When $n$ is even, every arithmetic lattice in $\Isom(\H^n)$ is of simplest type and contained in $\SO(q)_k$ for some admissible $q$ defined over a totally real number field $k$ (see e.g. \cite[Lemma 4.2]{EmeryRatcliffeTschantz}).
+When $n$ is odd, there exist arithmetic lattices that are not of simplest type; however, if $\Gamma$ is arithmetic of simplest type, then $\Gamma^{(2)}$, the subgroup generated by the squares of the elements in $\Gamma$, is contained in $\SO(q)_k$ for some admissible $q$ defined over a totally real number field $k$ (see \cite[Lemma 4.5]{EmeryRatcliffeTschantz}).

+The commensurability classes of these discrete subgroups of $\Isom(\H^n)$ are in one-to-one correspondence with similarity classes of admissible quadratic forms $q$ over totally real number fields $k$.
 In \cite{Mac11}, Maclachlan classified the commensurability classes of arithmetic lattices of simplest type in terms of the Witt invariant of quadratic forms.
 The following statement is a direct consequence of the proofs of \cite[Theorems 7.2 and 7.4]{Mac11}.